| Constipation: A

 from emerging markets, including third world nations, which are

+going straight to leading edge technology.
 Rather than struggling through legacy systems they’re part of

 ‘the leapfrog effect’, jumping straight from ‘greenfields’ into